ThomasBeresford-0/vet-ct/README.md

 - Update the UI/UX for a cleaner and more intuitive experience.
 - Explore options for launching this project as a mobile app.
 - Conduct further testing to ensure comprehensive coverage and stability.
+- As VET.CT is used world wide, I could implement  multi-language support to make the application accessible to a wider audience by providing translations for different languages.

+(- Thank you Miranda, Mark and the VET.CT team!)